help-me-mom/ng-mocks/packages/karma-typescript/README.md

         ]
     };
     ```

-* **karmaTypescriptConfig.coverageOptions.instrumentation** - A boolean indicating whether the code should be instrumented,
-  set this property to `false` to see the original Typescript code when debugging.
-  Please note that setting this property to `true` requires the Typescript compiler option `sourceMap` to also be set to `true`.
-  For more debugging options, please see `karmaTypescriptConfig.coverageOptions.sourceMap`.<br/>
-  Defaults to `true`.

 * **karmaTypescriptConfig.coverageOptions.exclude** - A `RegExp` object or an array of `RegExp` objects for filtering which files should be excluded from coverage instrumentation.<br/>
   When filtering file paths, beware that Windows uses `\` while UNIX-like systems use `/` as path separator.<br/>